sangingeum/Profiler/README.md

 4. Run your program
 5. After execution, ```profile_result.json``` will be generated.
 Drag and drop this file onto Chrome's tracing page(```chrome://tracing/```)

-You can include or exclude profiling code during the compilation step simply by setting the ```PROFILE``` macro to either 1 or 0.
+You can easily include or exclude profiling code during the compilation step simply by setting the ```PROFILE``` macro to either 1 or 0.
 ```
 // Profiler.hpp
 #define PROFILE 1